DKunLee/Clustering_Diabetes_Patients/README.md

 # Clustering_Diabetes_Patients

 This repository contains the code and notebooks for preprocessing and analyzing electronic health record (EHR) data to identify optimal clustering methods for diabetes patients based on their medication patterns.
-This is a sub-project of our research team’s larger diabetes study; Code in this repo was written by the author (DK Lee), and the ideas were discussed with the team.
+This is a sub-project of our research team’s larger diabetes study; code in this repo was written by the author (DK Lee), and the ideas were discussed with the team.

 > **Note:** The `data/` directory (containing raw patient data) is omitted from version control due to privacy restrictions.
 Before running workflows, ensure you have a local `data/extracted/` folder populated with preprocessed CSVs.